Shell access through SSH

 SSH Public Key Authentication

 SSH public key authentication offers a more secure way to connect to a server, and is also more convenient, since you don't have to type in your password every single time you log in or transfer a file.
 An SSH private key is essentially just a very long password that is used to authenticate with a server holding the cryptographically linked public key for your user (think of it as the lock for the private key).
-Any SSH client that you choose to use will connect through the SSH program on your computer under the hood, so this will also apply to all of them.
+You can even add an additional layer of security by encrypting the private key itself using a password when generating the pair.
+Any SSH client that you choose to use will connect through the SSH program on your computer under the hood, so public key authentication will also apply to them if set up like below.

 Generating SSH Key Pairs

-2. Generate an SSH key pair with the following command: ssh-keygen -t ed25519.
+) - Generate an SSH key pair by running the command:

-3. Follow the prompts, and save the two keyfiles somewhere (usually in the hidden folder ~/.ssh/biocloud).
+- Follow the prompts, and save the two keyfiles somewhere (the convention is to place it somewhere in the hidden folder

 Adding Public Keys to the Server